We'll show you the answer, but first, think of your favorite uncle. (Don't have a favorite uncle? Then, just play along.)

 "To thrive with gold you must time — both in and out — near perfectly, or be content with long periods of losing results,” writes billionaire investor Ken Fisher in his 2011 book Debunkery.

-Gold had a few booms since 1970.
+Gold has had a few booms since 1970.
 But it rarely beats the S&P 500 as a long-term investment.

 When the U.S. government wants to raise more money, it sells Treasury bonds, which pay interest.